Religion in Victorian England: Judaism

 There was some immigration from Germany.
 After the Russian anti-Jewish pogroms began in 1881, there was an influx of poor Jewish refugees from Eastern Europe.
 (The great majority of refugees went to New York.)
 From the 1840s to 1900 Anglo-Jewry grew from about 20,000 to over 100,000.
 Victorian Jewry was religiously pluralistic.
 Reform Judaism, influenced by German and Enlightenment ideals, emerged alongside the much larger Orthodox practice.
 Anglo-Jewish leaders such as Chief Rabbi Nathan Adler sought to unify diverse congregations under institutional authority, organizing education, charity, and religious life through the United Synagogue (founded 1870).
 Sunday schools, benevolent societies, and burial clubs reflected both internal cohesion and adaptation to Victorian social norms.
 The Victorian Jewish community emphasized respectability, philanthropy, and education as routes to acceptance in broader British society.
 The Rothschild, Montefiore, and Mocatta families played prominent roles as financiers and philanthropists, supporting hospitals, schools, and civic institutions.
 Typically the diverse Jewish communities sponsored numerous philanthropic efforts.
 See Jewish Board of Guardians and Jewish Care.
 Jewish participation in finance, commerce and clothing manufacturing contributed to the economy's modernization and to widespread favourable perceptions of Jews as industrious citizens.
 Cultural leaders like novelists Disraeli and Grace Aguilar and poet Amy Levy engaged with questions of faith, gender, and national belonging.
-Prime Minister Benjamin Disraeli was a practicing Proterstant who was very proud of his Jewish heritage.
+Prime Minister Benjamin Disraeli was a practicing Protestant who was very proud of his Jewish heritage.

 Despite progress, antisemitic stereotypes persisted in Victorian popular culture, literature, and politics.
 Jews were sometimes caricatured as morally suspect in newspapers and novels, reflecting anxieties about immigration and capitalism.
 The depiction of Shylock in theatrical revivals and the social panic surrounding East End immigrants in the 1880s revealed enduring prejudice within the very framework of tolerance.
 Nevertheless, sustained Jewish participation in civic life gradually challenged and reshaped public attitudes toward religious minorities.